Become a volunteer!

 Boards and Commissions

-Looking for a way to be more involved with the City of Beavercreek?
 Consider becoming a member of a city board or commission.
-The initial step in getting involved is attending an upcoming meeting of the Commission you are interested in to learn more about their work and meet current members.
-Visit the Board and Commissions page to learn about each of the commission’s responsibilities.
+The initial step in getting involved is attending an upcoming meeting of the commission or board you are interested in to learn more about their work and meet current members.
+Visit Beavercreek's Board and Commissions page to learn about each of the boards and commission's responsibilities.